ryanbraganza/anznn/manual/_posts/0000-02-01-data-entry-form.md

 Questions that use radio button (see screenshot below for an example) can be answered by clicking either on the radio button itself, or on the text beside it.

---ss:help elements, clicking radio buttons--
+TODO: screenshot help elements, clicking radio buttons

 ### Navigating